Dianthus: Cultivation

-Over 100 varieties have gained the Royal Horticultural Society's Award of Garden Merit (see the List of Award of Garden Merit dianthus).
+Over 100 varieties have gained the Royal Horticultural Society's Award of Garden Merit.

 Culture

 In the language of flowers, pink Dianthus symbolize boldness.

 Dianthus gratianopolitanus – the Cheddar pink – was chosen as the county flower of Somerset in 2002 following a poll by the wild flora conservation charity Plantlife.
 Dianthus japonicus is the official flower of Hiratsuka, Kanagawa, Japan.

-In Japan, Dianthus superbus - the fringed pink or nadeshiko - is used in the term Yamato nadeshiko to describe the archetype of a traditional ideal woman.
+In Japan, Dianthus superbus – the fringed pink or nadeshiko – is used in the term Yamato nadeshiko to describe the archetype of a traditional ideal woman.